RRShieldsCutler/biol358-DryLab/README.md

 Open the folders ending in "emperor_pcoa_plot" and open the `index.html` files in a web browser.
 What you are viewing now is a Principal Components Analysis (PCoA) plot of the beta diversity.
 You should read into what a PCoA is showing, but in essence: in 3D space, samples closer to one another are more similar by microbiome composition that those further apart.
 The algorithms determine the ecological distance from each sample to every other sample, which results in a big matrix of distances.
 The PCoA is a convenient way to visualize this dense information.
 Play around with the interactive viewer to help get the hang of this data presentation and to test your hypotheses.
 The "colors" tab will allow you to assign colors to the variables such as body site and individuals' sex.
 Write down your observations, especially with regard to your hypotheses.
 Beta diversity measures are a little harder to compare statistically, but I am happy to talk over some of these approaches with groups if you are curious.

 Save or take screen shots of the figures that help you test your hypotheses, or anything else you found interesting.
-Insert these into the Word document report and summarize your findings.
+Use these to answer the questions in the report document (Question 4).
 Upload this report to Moodle in the appropriate section before Friday.

 ### Stepping back